 This wonderful breakfast was part of our Bed & Breakfast stay at Gurume Resort (구름에 리조트) in Gyeongsangbuk-do Andong (경상북도 안동).
 Gurume(구름에) which means “into the clouds” is a resort that just opened this July and it consists of 7 different historical Korean homes (고택 Gotaek) with their ages ranging from 200-400 years old.
 Each home has been relocated from their original location to the resort as vacation villas for people to experience first hand how Korean scholars lived centuries ago.

-My memorable trip to the past was only possible because I reconnected with one of my best friend from high school and it turns out we have a lot of common interests.
+My memorable trip to the past was only possible because I reconnected with one of my best friend from high school and it turns out we have lot of common interests.
 It was almost eerie to discover how similar our passions were – especially about farming and also about Korean traditional food and culture.
-I am so happy that I now have such a friend who is just as weird as I am.. haha..
+I am so happy that I now have such a friend who is just as unusual as I am.. haha..

 At her recommendation, I reserved the villa – imagining a trip just like this.
 The villas look and feel completely like homes from the old old days but with ultra modern interiors.
 Our villa was called Parkseon Jung (박선정) and it was built in the early 1600’s!!
 It contains 2 bedrooms and a middle hall between rooms that is totally open in the front and back.
 The picture below shows the backside window.